apache/spark/docs/ml-features.md

 ~~~~

 Applying `IndexToString` with `categoryIndex` as the input column,
-`originalCategory` as the output column and the previous `StringIndexer`'s
+`originalCategory` as the output column, we are able to retrieve our original
-labels as labels, we are able to retrieve our original labels:
+labels (they will be inferred from the columns' metadata):

 ~~~~
  id | categoryIndex | originalCategory